PoeBlu/lono/docs/_docs/configsets/structure.md

 {% include configsets/example.md %}

-## meta.rb example
+## meta.rb depends_on example

+Configsets can depend on other configsets.
+The `depends_on` method allows you to reuse configsets by including them as separate dependencies, instead of copying and pasting the configset code.
+Example:

 lib/meta.rb

 ```ruby
 depends_on "amazon-linux-extras"
 ```

-The `depends_on` method allows you to further reuse configsets by including them as separate dependencies, instead of copying and pasting the configset code.

 {% include prev_next.md %}